-Jamie Foxx is great as Electro, a Carrie-esque victim of a villain, with powers and appearance that are basically Dr Manhattan from The Watchmen.
+Jamie Foxx is great as Electro, a Carrie-esque victim of a villain, with powers and appearance that are basically Dr Manhattan from The Watchmen, even if the character’s backstory and motivations are laughable.
 While The Lizard in the first film was a bit of a let-down, Electro looks great and is a very cool character to watch.
-Webb showed his creativity in exploring the potential of Spidey’s powers in part 1, and shows the same level of ingenuity with Electro.
 Also, Peter has upgraded from Bing to Google, so this film is far more believable.

 Chris Cooper briefly features as Norman Osborn, played by Willem Defoe in 2002, meaning the character has now been played by Hollywood’s two most evil looking actors.
 If they re-boot it again in a few years the only one they’ll have left is Hugo Weaving.
 But it’s Osborn Jr, Harry, who takes the bigger role, with Dane DeHaan giving a great performance.

+The pacing is rather strange with, however.
+The final 20 minutes feelslike the beginning of the next film, rather than a continuation of this one.
+We can only hope the sequel benefits from having its villains lined up in advance.
 Altogether Webb continues to right Sam Raimi’s wrongs and make the world a better place.
-Like the first movie it seems a stretch to call it amazing, but it’s certainly pretty darn good.
+Like the first movie it seems a stretch to call it amazing, but it’s certainly acceptable.